smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-Forward-To-Santa-Data-Or-Error-Packet: **\| SAMP-FORWARD-TO-SANTA-DATA-OR-ERROR-PACKET-AND-TTL \| PAYLOAD \|**

-where SAMP-FORWARD-TO-SANTA-DATA-OR-ERROR-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..2] equal to a 3-bit constant SAMP_FORWARD_TO_SANTA_DATA_OR_ERROR_PACKET, bit [3] being IS_ERROR (indicating that PAYLOAD is in fact Routing-Error), bit [4] reserved (MUST be zero), and bits [5..] being TTL.
+where SAMP-FORWARD-TO-SANTA-DATA-OR-ERROR-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..1] equal to a 2-bit constant SAMP_FORWARD_TO_SANTA_OR_ELSE_PACKET, bit[2]=0, bit [3] being IS_ERROR (indicating that PAYLOAD is in fact Routing-Error), bit [4] reserved (MUST be zero), and bits [5..] being TTL.

 Samp-Forward-To-Santa-Data-Or-Error-Packet is sent by Retransmitting Device when it receives Samp-To-Santa-Data-Or-Error-Packet.
 On receiving Samp-Forward-To-Santa-Data-Or-Error-Packet, it is it is processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Guaranteed Uni-Cast' mode.

 Samp-Routing-Error-Packet: **\| SAMP-ROUTING-ERROR-PACKET-AND-TTL \| ERROR-CODE \| TODO \|**

-where SAMP-ROUTING-ERROR-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..2] equal to a 3-bit constant SAMP_ROUTING_ERROR_PACKET, bits [3..4] reserved (MUST be zeros), and bits [5..] being TTL
+where SAMP-ROUTING-ERROR-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..1] equal to a 2-bit constant SAMP_ROUTE_ERROR_OR_UPDATE_PACKET, bit[2]=0, bits [3..4] reserved (MUST be zeros), and bits [5..] being TTL

 On receiving Samp-Routing-Error-Packet, it is processed as described in Uni-Cast processing section above (with implicit Target-Address being Root), and is always sent in 'Guaranteed Uni-Cast' mode.

 Samp-Route-Update-Packet: **\| SAMP-ROUTE-UPDATE-PACKET-FLAGS-AND-TTL \| Target-Address \| OPTIONAL-ORIGINAL-RT-CHECKSUM \| MODIFICATIONS-LIST \| RESULTING-RT-CHECKSUM \|**

-where SAMP-ROUTE-UPDATE-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..2] equal to a 3-bit constant SAMP_ROUTE_UPDATE_PACKET, bit [3] being DISCARD-FIRST, bit[4] reserved (MUST be 0), and bits[5..] being TTL; Target-Address is the Target-Address field; OPTIONAL-ORIGINAL-RT-CHECKSUM is present only if DISCARD-FIRST flag is not set; OPTIONAL-ORIGINAL-RT-CHECKSUM is a Routing-Table-Checksum, specifying Routing Table checksum before the change is applied; if OPTIONAL-ORIGINAL-RT-CHECKSUM doesn't match to that of the Routing Table - it is TODO Routing-Error; MODIFICATIONS-LIST described below; RESULTING-RT-CHECKSUM is a Routing-Table-Checksum, specifying Routing Table Checksum after the change has been applied (if RESULTING-RT-CHECKSUM doesn't match - it is TODO Routing-Error).
+where SAMP-ROUTE-UPDATE-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..1] equal to a 2-bit constant SAMP_ROUTE_ERROR_OR_UPDATE_PACKET, bit[2]=1, bit [3] being DISCARD-FIRST, bit[4] reserved (MUST be 0), and bits[5..] being TTL; Target-Address is the Target-Address field; OPTIONAL-ORIGINAL-RT-CHECKSUM is present only if DISCARD-FIRST flag is not set; OPTIONAL-ORIGINAL-RT-CHECKSUM is a Routing-Table-Checksum, specifying Routing Table checksum before the change is applied; if OPTIONAL-ORIGINAL-RT-CHECKSUM doesn't match to that of the Routing Table - it is TODO Routing-Error; MODIFICATIONS-LIST described below; RESULTING-RT-CHECKSUM is a Routing-Table-Checksum, specifying Routing Table Checksum after the change has been applied (if RESULTING-RT-CHECKSUM doesn't match - it is TODO Routing-Error).

 MODIFICATIONS-LIST consists of entries, where each entry looks as follows: **\| TARGET-ID-PLUS-1 \| OPTIONAL-BUS-ID-PLUS-1 \| OPTIONAL-INTRA-BUS-ID \|**